dmonskull/CrackdownSeriesXbox360Documentation/README.md

 8325DFB8 - possibly the offset for checking if console command should be sent in offline/online state.

-# New list of working console commands for Crackdown:
+# Console Commands for Crackdown 1:
 luafile - Executes a lua script filescript | luafile %s%S | luafile D:\\Scripts\\%s*.lua

 bind - bind command to button | Example: bind 1 "allskills 1"